 (5) When performing comutation analysis, do these mutations exist in a clonal population versus polyclonal populations?

 This is an interesting question that we had originally wanted to address in this study.
-Nevertheless, we were unable to collect and/or calculate the variant allele fraction (VAF) data for every mutation, preventing a comprehensive analysis.
+Nevertheless, we were unable to collect and/or calculate the variant allele fraction (VAF) data for every mutation, due to the fact that raw read-level data were not available for the panel data.
 As discussed in the manuscript, MM is known to be frequently multi-clonal.
 We presumed that not accounting for this would lead to a high-rate of false positives in the comutation analysis.
 Therefore, we focused on genes previously known to drive MM to avoid highlighting false positive interactions.
 For COAD, LUAD, and PAAD, it should be noted that almost all of the KRAS mutations are clonal, thus all other mutation events would be in tumor cells containing the KRAS mutation.

 (6) Is there any genetic/genomic evidence, such as mutual exclusivity, for these possible ‘synthetic lethal’ genes with KRAS mutations?